 Behind the observable signatures of critical slowing down is a single mathematical quantity: the dominant eigenvalue.

-All the critical slowing down signatures co-occur because they are all consequences of the eigenvalue approaching zero.
+This is why all the critical slowing down signatures co-occur: they’re all consequences of the eigenvalue approaching zero.

 FedRAMP 20x: The Infrastructure for Eigenvalue Governance

-FedRAMP 20x, read through a dynamical systems lens, makes system stability observable and governable.
-Its core innovations map directly:
+FedRAMP 20x, read through a dynamical systems lens, is an attempt to make system stability observable and governable.

 | FedRAMP 20x Concept | Dynamical Systems Translation |